 We are a specialty insurance company that provides property and casualty insurance products to individuals and businesses.
-We use our underwriting and analytical expertise to provide products for select markets that we believe are underserved by other insurance companies, including the market for earthquake insurance.
+We use our underwriting and analytical expertise to provide innovative solutions in five product categories: Earthquake, Inland Marine and Other Property, Casualty, Fronting, and Crop.
 We use proprietary data analytics and a modern technology platform to offer our customers flexible products with customized and granular pricing for both the admitted and excess and surplus lines ("E&S") markets.

 We provide admitted insurance products through our Oregon domiciled insurance company, Palomar Specialty Insurance Company ("PSIC"), and E&S insurance products through our Arizona domiciled surplus lines insurance company, Palomar Excess and Surplus Insurance Company ("PESIC").
-Each of our insurance company subsidiaries as carries an "A-" rating from A.M.
+Each of our insurance company subsidiaries carries an "A" rating from A.M.
 Best Company ("A.M.
 Best"), a leading rating agency for the insurance industry.